KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 > [⏎](#a6)

 <sup id="f7">7</sup>
 Weaviate is an open-source vector database, available on GitHub.
 I downloaded the GitHub zip file, installed it, then ran it in a Docker container on my Win 10 pc.
 I found the setup fairly straightforward.
-The code in python to control the database bears no resemblance to SQL code, but I still found that writing the WeaviateDatabase class was not bad.
+The code in python to control the database bears no resemblance to SQL code, but I still found that writing the WeaviateDatabase class was fun.

 Generally, to use my code, you can start the database, then create a client object in weaviate_connect.
 Once connected, delete and create a schema in weaviate_delete_and_create_schema.
 Later in the code, add 'records' to the database, one at a time, using weaviate_add_record.
 Each record contains identifying information, plus a vector.
 The database kindly handles the creation of an 'index' that calculates the proximity of one vector to the others in the same collection or 'table' automatically.
 Then call the query function, weaviate_find_neighbors, to ask for the nearest vectors to a given vector.